Dave Bowman (footballer, born 1964): Early life

-Playing career

-Club
+Club career

 Bowman started his senior career with Hearts, making 116 league appearances before leaving in 1984.
 He moved to Coventry City for two seasons where he was joined by Jim McInally, signing from Nottingham Forest.
-They left together in 1986, joining Dundee United for a combined £140,000 transfer fee and reached the 1987 UEFA Cup Final in their first season therebeating Barcelona home and away in the quarter-finals and then eliminating Borussia Mönchengladbach in the semi-finals.
+They left together in 1986, joining Dundee United for a combined £140,000 transfer fee, and reached the 1987 UEFA Cup Final in their first season there.
+En route United beat Barcelona home and away in the quarter-finals and then eliminated Borussia Mönchengladbach in the semi-finals.
 They lost 2–1 on aggregate in the final against IFK Göteborg.

-Bowman and McInally played in three losing Dundee United Scottish Cup final teams.
-These were in 1987 to St Mirren, 1988 to Celtic and in the 1991 final to Motherwell in which Bowman scored.
-They collected winners' medals from the 1994 Scottish Cup Final against Rangers.
+Bowman and McInally won the Scottish Cup with Dundee United in 1994, beating Rangers in the final, and lost three other Scottish Cup finals, against St. Mirren in 1987, Celtic in 1988, and Motherwell in 1991, with Bowman scoring in the latter final.
 Bowman is ranked tenth on United's all-time appearance list.

-Bowman spent the latter part of his playing career at Raith Rovers, Hong Kong club Yee Hope and finally Forfar Athletic.
-While at Forfar he received a Scottish record seven-game suspension, imposed for swearing at the match officials.
+He was linked with a move to Livingston in June 1998, but opted to sign for Raith Rovers.
+He also had spells with Hong Kong club Yee Hope, and finally Forfar Athletic.
+In October 2000, while playing for Forfar, he received a Scottish record seven-game suspension, imposed for swearing at the match officials.
+Bowman broke the record again in September 2001, being handed a seventeen-game suspension for committing the same offence in a match against Stranraer; as of 2022, this remains the longest suspension ever imposed by the Scottish FA.

-International
+International career

 Bowman made six full international appearances for Scotland between March 1992 and September 1993.
 He was part of Scotland's UEFA Euro 1992 finals squad, but was not selected for any of his team's three games.